 What topics are covered in the seminar?

 Topics will cover a broad range of economic, policy and technology issues in a survey-course fashion.
 Focus will be on the relationship between the sectors and the need to examine and understand the energy ecosystem in total to analyze discrete components.
-A working agenda for the 2017 seminar can be found here [PDF].

 What format will the sessions take?